meganhepner/intro-to-jquery/README.md

-# _help_
+# _Help_

 #### _Exploration of Event Handlers, 5.29.20_

 #### By _**Megan Hepner**_

 ## Description
-  This page returns an alert naming the HMTL element when the user clicks on that element in the webpage
+  This page returns an alert naming the HMTL element when the user clicks on that element in the webpage.

 ## Setup/Installation Requirements

-* use the terminal to clone this repository
 * to clone this content, copy the url provided by the 'clone or download' button in GitHub
 * in terminal use the command 'git clone (GitHub url)'
 * open the content in a web browser